The status of geometry and matter in re-interpreted WdW equation: Re-interpretation and gauge invariance

-The superspace can be written in terms of 4-dimensional space-time (\ref{lineElement}) and, the physical space-time is 4-dimensional.
-Therefore, the super-gauge field $A_\mu$ has spin 1.\\ The field $A_\mu$ also satisfies the ADM constraints for pure gravity and has a non-trivial stress tensor.
-If $\Phi$ is interpreted as a pure gravitational field then, the field $A_\mu$ would also have to interpret as a pure gravitational field.
-But the field $A_\mu$ is vector-field and reacts differently to opposite charges.
-Thus it shows that fields $\Phi$ and $A_\mu$ are not pure gravitational fields.
+In asymptotic flat limit (i.e. $\sqrt{-G}\approx 1$), the field equations become $\partial_\mu F^{\mu\nu} = J^\nu$.\\ The field $A_\mu$ also satisfies the ADM constraints for pure gravity and has a non-trivial stress tensor.
+If $\Phi$ is interpreted as a pure gravitational field, then the field $A_\mu$ would also have to be interpreted as a pure gravitational field.
+But vector-valued gravitational field $A_\mu$ is a disaster.
+It shows that fields $\Phi$ and $A_\mu$ are not pure gravitational fields, at least not the standard gravitational fields.